 - The Traditional blue box have been around a looooong time, many players and teachers know them and have used them for years and there is a “better the devil you know” mindset sometimes.

 - Many players use French style lay mouthpieces (5Rv, B40, B45 etc) as such the Traditionals are commonly a good choice, whether they know that or not!

-- Often reeds are bought by parents for players who are using softer reeds (1.5 or 2) that are not available in the other strengths.
-When you look at 2.5 upwards the stats get closer but still with Traditional out in front.
+- Often reeds are bought by parents for players who are using softer reeds (1.5 or 2), only the Traditional are available in those strengths.

 Now we also have other makes of reed available, many not sold previously in this country.
 The Gonzalez reeds offer the same range of possibilities as the Vandoren range but have slightly different names and designs such as the FOF, GD, RC or Classic.